asyncapi/asyncapi-react/README.md

       }
     ```

-2. Generated code should look like this:
+2. The generated code should look as follows:
 ```
 ## Unreleased (2018-12-13)